sympy/sympy_doc/README.md

 Finally, you need to update the `latest` page.
 This is easy.
 Just run `./generate_redirects.py 0.7.3 latest`, and commit the changes.

-## Python 3

-The Python 3 docs are done the same way as the regular docs.
-They are just built from the Python 3 source.
-Just do

-    ./bin/use2to3

-in the SymPy source first.
-Note, you will need to install the Python 3 version of Sphinx to get the correct results (otherwise, it may include the wrong version of the source code for the "show source" extension).
-Copy the docs here under the same name, only with `-py3k` appended.

 ## Pull requests